cabforum/netsec/docs/NSR.md

 ##### 2.2.5

 The CA SHOULD ensure passwords used as authentication credentials for accounts on CA Infrastructure, Network Equipment, or Workstations are generated and managed in accordance with NIST 800-63B Appendix A.

-The CA SHALL NOT require periodic changes of passwords with a period less than two (2) years, except in such cases where the password should always be obtained from a credential manager or similar system for managing passwords.

-The CA MUST require that passwords used as authentication credentials for accounts on CA Infrastructure, Network Equipment or Workstations have a minimum of twelve (12) characters.

 The CA SHOULD ensure passwords used as authentication credentials for accounts on CA Infrastructure, Network Equipment, or Workstations are programmatically generated and stored in a credential manager.
 Access to credentials stored in a credential manager MUST be limited to personnel based on the Principle of Least Privilege.